royoelen/DataQC/README.md

 3. Files: `output/outputfolder_gen/gen_data_QCd/*_ToImputation.bed`, `output/outputfolder_gen/gen_data_QCd/*_ToImputation.bim`, `output/outputfolder_gen/gen_data_QCd/*_ToImputation.fam` are the filtered and QCd genotype files which need to be the input for imputation pipeline `https://gitlab.com/eqtlgen-group/eqtlgen-imputation-pipeline`

-4. File: `output/outputfolder_exp/exp_data_QCd/exp_data_preprocessed.txt` is the filtered, QCd and preprocessed file which needs to be the input for per-cohort preparations and encoding pipeline `https://gitlab.com/eqtlgen-group/PerCohortPreparations`.

-5. File: `output/CovariatePCs.txt` is the covariate file which contains 10 first genotype PCs and 50 first gene expression PCs.
-This should be used as an input for per-cohort preparations and encoding pipeline `https://gitlab.com/eqtlgen-group/PerCohortPreparations`.

-**TODO!** Combine with cell metric PGS calculation pipeline/output.

-5. Share with central site the following files:
+4. The whole folder `output` should be specified as an input for per-cohort preparations and encoding pipeline `https://gitlab.com/eqtlgen-group/PerCohortPreparations`.
+This pipeline automatically uses the processed, QCd expression data and covariate file to run data encoding and partial derivative calculation.
+It then organises the encoded matrices for sharig with central site.
+It also extracts some QC files for sharing with the central site:

+- `output/Report_DataQc_[cohort name].html`: most important data QC report, used in central site to check the per-cohort QC information.
-    - `output/outputfolder_exp/exp_data_summary/raw_gene_summary.txt`: gene expression summary statistics (mean, median, sd, min, max, Shapiro test P) before processing, used in central site to filter out lowly expressed genes, containing outliers, etc.
+- `output/outputfolder_exp/exp_data_summary/raw_gene_summary.txt`: gene expression summary statistics (mean, median, sd, min, max, nr of unique values Shapiro test P) before normalisation, used in central site to filter out lowly expressed genes, genes having outliers, etc.
-    - `output/outputfolder_exp/exp_data_summary/processed_gene_summary.txt`: gene expression summary statistics (mean, median, sd, min, max, Shapiro test P) after processing, used in central site to filter out lowly expressed genes, containing outliers, etc.
+- `output/outputfolder_exp/exp_data_summary/processed_gene_summary.txt`: gene expression summary statistics (mean, median, sd, min, max, nr of unique values, Shapiro test P) after normalisation, used in central site to filter out lowly expressed genes, genes having outliers, etc.
-    - `output/Report_DataQc.html`: Data QC report, used in central site to check the per-cohort QC plots.
+- `output/outputfolder_gen/plots/*`, `output/outputfolder_exp/plots/*`: Separate diagnostic plots which can be later used in the manuscript materials.

+In case of technical issues, it is advisable to check `output/pipeline_info/DataQc_report.html` and share with central site when

-    - `output/pipeline_info/DataQc_report.html`: Technical pipline runtime report, used in central site for debugging, if such need arises.
+- `output/pipeline_info/DataQc_report.html`: Technical pipeline runtime report, can be used in central site for debugging.